KeturahSandovalux/WarehouseInventory/README.md

 ## How It Works (Code Explanation)

 ### Start of Program Breakdown
-1. A structure called ItemData is added to create all data typesvthat will be used to make a record.
+1. A structure called ItemData is added to create all data types that will be used to make a record.
 2. The program then defines a variable to keep track of the number of items in the array.
 3. The array is created and initialized with a total of 30 index spaces (or 30 - 1 as the array starts at 0)
 4. A for loop is then added to cycle through the array as long as the number of items (30) isn't maxed out as the array cannot hold more than what was initialize or it will need to be copied to new array.